Guide to probate

 4. Apply for probate

-- Are the the husband, wife, civil partner or a child (over 18) of the person who has died
+- Are the husband, wife, civil partner or a child (over 18) of the person who has died

-- Have the original death certificate or an interim death certificate from the coroner.
+- Have the original death certificate or an interim death certificate from the coroner

-- Have already reported the estate’s value.
+- Have already reported the estate's value

-It's advised to use a signed-for or tracked postal service that will deliver to PO boxes to send these.
+You're advised to use a signed-for or tracked postal service that will deliver to PO boxes to send these.

-Completing a paper probate application form
+Completing a PAPER probate application form

 - Probate application form PA1P or PA1A